 Enjoy is pleased to announce Sorawit Songsataya as our 2019 Summer Resident.

 Sorawit Songsataya will be in residence in Te Whanganui-a-Tara from 1–28 February 2019.
-While here, he will stay at the Rita Angus Cottage in Thorndon, work out of the cottage’s Fernbank Studio, and spend time on-site at West Wind—a wind farm located at Terawhiti Station, Makara—researching the site’s cultural and socioeconomic significance, as well as histories of the area prior to European settlement.
+While here, they will stay at the Rita Angus Cottage in Thorndon, work out of the cottage’s Fernbank Studio, and spend time on-site at West Wind—a wind farm located at Terawhiti Station, Makara—researching the site’s cultural and socioeconomic significance, as well as histories of the area prior to European settlement.

 Sorawit’s residency project forms part of an ongoing investigation into concepts and mechanisms of animation and the political agency of things—asking, how do natural resources animate life?
 In a time of massive ecological change, how might humans recognise themselves as porous, malleable and dependent on other energies, forces and things?
 Focusing on the significance of wind, the project builds upon the artist’s recent time spent in Thailand, learning artisan kite making techniques.